songshenzong/siren-client/readme.md

     // Set the server and port, if not, the default value is 127.0.0.1:55656 StatisticClient::setAddress('127.0.0.1', 55656);

+    // System will store log into your project StatisticClient::setToken('Your Token');

     // Module and interface consumption time statistics StatisticClient::tick('User', 'destroyToken');

     // If action failed